-Neoclassical economics is about consistent choices and their outcomes.
-It is not specifically about markets, at least in a rich, institutional sense.
-Adequate concepts of property, contract, exchange and market are absent from standard neoclassical theory.
-When attempts are made to discuss exchanges and markets in neoclassical economics then the main element of the narrative is the increases of utility received by the individuals involved, not the transfer of property rights within a framework of legal institutions.
+When attempts are made to discuss exchanges and markets in neoclassical economics, then the main element of the narrative is the increases of utility received by the individuals involved, not the transfer of property rights within a framework of legal institutions.
 When institutions appear they are discussed primarily in terms of the incentives, information and constraints that they provide for utility-maximizing individuals.

 The fact that neoclassical economists frequently use the word 'market' does not mean that they are employing the concepts of property, exchange and market in an adequate or precise way.
 When Becker (1976, p.
 206) wrote that 'a market for marriages can be presumed to exist', markets are little more than a means by which agents can transact in some vague manner, to increase their mutual utility.
-When he uses the word 'market' it has little institutional substance other than a zone of individual interaction.
+When he uses the word 'market' it has little institutional substance other than a zone of interaction of individuals with their goods or capacities.